 As with all of our services, we go above and beyond to make sure that things are handled correctly and that you are protected.
 If you’ve ever made use of any of our other services, such as our license tracking, insurance management, or contractor background screenings, you know just how seriously we take our roles, put you first and go the extra mile.

-If you’re ready to optimize your contractor 1099 processing, reduce errors, and protect yourself and business from the IRS, contact us for a free consultation.
+If you’re ready to optimize your contractor 1099 processing, reduce errors, and protect yourself and your business from the IRS, contact us for a free consultation.